Intervenor Legal Definition

 - Elimination from the competitive range and intervening in a post-award protest can be a costly mistake.
 Government contractors are required to file a pre-award protest to resolve the elimination matter.

 - If the contracting agency deems that you have a material misrepresentation in your proposal, the Court of Federal Claims has ruled that material misrepresentations in a bid disqualify a bidder from competing for the contract award.
 See Northrup Grumman Corp. v.
 United States, 50 Fed.
 Cl.
 443, 468 (2001).
 In that case, the COFC held that a bidder to a government contract who makes material misstatements in its proposal taints the award to such a bidder.
 The Court reasoned that your misrepresentation prevents government contracting officials from making a best value determination and simply taints the procurement process.
 When a bidder is found to have misrepresented its ability to perform a contract, that bidder will lose its right to execute the solicited work or bid on the reprocurement of the contract.
 Planning Research Corp. v.
 United States, 971 F.2d 736, 741 (Fed.
 Cir.
 1992)).

 Possible impact of not intervening at the GAO protest level: When a bid protest has gone through the GAO litigation process without any intervention on your part, and the adverse result causes the protestor to file a new bid protest case at the Court of Federal Claims, it may be a contested dispute as to whether or not you can become an intervenor at the Court of Federal Claims.
 The analysis may be different if the protest is only filed at the Court of Federal Claims.
 See important tips for government contract protests.

-For help intervening into a bid protest case, and to make sure your meet the intervenor definition, call the government contract and bid protest attorneys at Watson & Associates LLC.
+For help intervening into a bid protest case, and to make sure you meet the intervenor definition, call the government contract and bid protest law firm at Watson & Associates LLC.
 1-866-601-5518.